larsjuhljensen/JensenLab/_pages/training_stringapp.md

 To follow the exercises, please make sure that you have the latest version of Cytoscape installed.
 Then start Cytoscape and update the current apps if necessary by checking the **App Updates** icon in the right-most corner of the manubar.

 The exercises require you to have certain Cytoscape apps installed.
-Open the Cytoscape App Store and search for [stringApp](http://apps.cytoscape.org/apps/stringApp), select the app and press the **Install** button to install it.
+Go to the [Cytoscape App Store](https://apps.cytoscape.org/) in your web browser and search for [stringApp](http://apps.cytoscape.org/apps/stringApp), select the app and press the **Install** button to install it.
 Similarly, make sure you have the [yFiles Layout Algorithms](https://apps.cytoscape.org/apps/yfileslayoutalgorithms) and [clusterMaker2](https://apps.cytoscape.org/apps/clustermaker2) apps installed before switching back to Cytoscape.

-If you are not already familiar with the STRING database, we highly recommend that you go through the short [STRING exercises](/training/string/) to learn about the underlying data before working with them in these exercises.
+If you are not already familiar with the STRING database, we highly recommend that you go through the short [STRING exercises](/training/string/) to learn about the underlying data before working with it in these exercises.

 ## Exercise 1